jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 </video>
 </center>

 To implement a quaternion camera we calculate a quaternion from the camera Euler angles that represents the current orientation of the camera.
-We can then use the rotation matrix for this quaternion, along with a translation transformation to move the camera to $(0, 0, 0)$, to calculate the view matrix.
+We can then use the rotation matrix for this quaternion, along with a translation transformation to move the camera to $(0, 0, 0)$, to calculate the view matrix, i.e.,

+$$ View = Quaternion(pitch, yaw) \cdot Translate(-\mathbf{eye}) $$

 In the **camera.hpp** header file declare the camera orientation quaternion attribute.